vkaxcore/VKAX/doc/vkax-remote-procedure-calls.md

 }
 ```

-If `vkax-cli` encounters an error, it exits with a non-zero status code and outputs the `error` field as text to the process's standard error stream:
+If `springbok-cli` encounters an error, it exits with a non-zero status code and outputs the `error` field as text to the process's standard error stream:

 ```text
 error code: -8